AstaRem/readme-generator/generated_readme/README.md

 ## Installation

-a
+name

 ## Usage

-a
+name

 ## License
-GNU General Public License, version 3 (GPLv3),BSD 3-Clause License
+Apache License 2.0,BSD 3-Clause License

 ## Contributing

-If you would like to contribute to this project, please contact me via email: a.
+If you would like to contribute to this project, please contact me via email: name.

 I will provide you with contribution guidelines.

 ## Tests

-a
+name

 ## Questions
-To view my GitHub profile, please click [this link](a).
+To view my GitHub profile, please click [this link](name).

-If you have any questions, please contact me: a.
+If you have any questions, please contact me: name.